OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution for creating an expanding card effect.
-The card expands vertically when hovered over, revealing hidden content.
-No JavaScript is required.
-We'll utilize pure CSS3 transitions and transforms for a smooth animation.
+This document details the creation of an expanding card using only CSS.
+No JavaScript is required!
+This effect uses CSS transitions and pseudo-elements to achieve a clean, smooth expansion when the card is hovered over.
+We'll be leveraging pure CSS3 for this effect.

 **Description of the Styling:**

-The card uses a simple structure: a container div holding an image and a content section.
-The core of the effect relies on CSS transitions applied to the `max-height` property of the content section.
-When hovered over, the `max-height` changes, revealing the hidden content, with a smooth transition thanks to the `transition` property.
-We'll also use some basic styling for visual appeal.
+The card starts in a compact state.
+On hover, the card expands to reveal more content hidden initially.
+The expansion utilizes a smooth transition to enhance the user experience.
+A subtle shadow is added for depth and visual appeal.

 **Full Code:**